mudspringhiker/openstreetmap_datawrangling/ReadMe.md

                     if tag.attrib['v'] not in expectedcities:
                         cities.add(tag.attrib['v'])

 I found that running this code on the whole osm file returned only a few lines.
-Creating a dictionary similar to that used in cleaning the street names was done.
-The function, "update_city" involved only a few lines:
+A dictionary similar to that used in cleaning the street names was then created.
+The function "update_city" involved only a few lines:

     def update_city(city, expectedcities, mapping_city):
         if city not in expectedcities: